shaybarak11/Twitter-API/readme.md

 ## Usage

-To run the application, you need to tell your terminal the application to work with by exporting the environment variables that connects the application to your database.
+To run the application, you need first to tell your terminal the application to work with by exporting the environment variables that connects the application to your database.

 By default the application sets username as root, password as password, host as localhost, port as 3306 and "twitter" as the database's name.

 You can modify it by sets those environment variables.

 For instance, using Powershell it would look like this:
 ` $env:USERNAME = "your username" `

 ` $env:PASSWORD = "your password" `

 ` $env:HOST = "your host machine" `

 ` $env:PORT = "port number" `

 ` $env:DB_NAME = "your database name" `

 Afterwards you can run the application: